To have a conversation about cannabis in your state or any other jurisdiction, call Jamie at 302-750-9678 or schedule a conversation.

 And the stakes are now so much higher as industry mechanics develop in two dozen state-based markets.
 Cannabis isn't remotely recession-proof and the 10-year (to never) wait for federal legalization has completely turned off institutional and retail investors.
 Regulatory reform is a bad bet, the East Coast has quickly become cannabis country and even calculated growth requires outsized CAPEX.

 Consequently, 280E relief is now a 2025 event and the IRS has come right out and said that MSOs taking the refunds ahead of time is uncool.
 The American Institute of CPAs has queried the Department of the Treasury and the Internal Revenue Service for guidance in advance of the impending transition.
+There may be a three or four-year lookback, but the IRS isn't going to give up all that coin without a fight.

 Institutional capital and pubco uplisting is still beyond the horizon though some pensions and other allocators are looking to move money toward cannabis.
 While state-based banking reform has gained momentum, SAFER isn't happening and the CSRA and intoxicating hemp will occupy any lame duck congress cannabis discussion.
-Even some of the stronger holdout operators are starting to fold in the trickiest markets like California, Oregon, Oklahoma, New Mexico, Michigan and Massachusetts.
+Even some of the stronger holdout operators are starting to fold in the trickiest markets like California, Oregon, Oklahoma, Michigan, and Massachusetts.

 As financing remains scarce, the pinch is felt industry wide with smaller single-state operators and cultivators nearly everywhere taking the biggest hit.
 Capital is far too constrained to sustain the measures of price compression and normalization being experienced across the heavily and even not so heavily taxed mature markets.
 Operators trying to stand up licenses in NY, NJ, CT, MD and DE are starved for the necessary resources.